Vint Cerf

 Senior Editor John Russell (HPCwire) captured the highlights and closed his article with this quote by Dr. Sterling:

 “The final person here is one who frankly, we really need to acknowledge and that is Elizabeth Leake.
 Now many of you know Elizabeth, she is part of our community and always with a friendly smile.
 But she is much more than that.
 She is the founder of STEM-Trek…I can’t read to you the long list of accomplishments, but through STEM-Trek, students are encouraged and engaged in high performance computing.
-She has singularly managed to acquire travel grants for students who otherwise, frankly, would never get to see …
+She has singularly managed to acquire travel grants for students who otherwise, frankly, would never get …

 Read More